-Know What Is Necessary To Successfully Clear Customs
+Know What You Need to Clear Customs

 Importing Goods into the U.S.

-Necessary Documentation for Customs Entry
+Documentation and other requirements for a Customs Entry

 If a customs broker will be representing the importer then a power of attorney must be executed on behalf of the customs broker.
 These are the minimum required documents to file a customs entry:

 - Certificate of origin (if claiming duties or quota exemption under a particular trade agreement)

 - Customs Bond: In order to ensure that the revenue is adequately protected, CBP requires that importers must post a customs bond.
 There are two types of bonds: single and continuous.
 A single bond is suitable for one entry and is often only suggested for importers that import products sporadically.
 A continuous bond is ideal for importers who import products frequently.